DI-93 vs. DI-177: Key Differences and Their Implications

 The DI-93 is a critical document in the administrative process, as it officially records the refusal and initiates the suspension process with the Michigan Secretary of State.

 Understanding whether you have received a DI-177 or DI-93 is essential because the administrative and legal outcomes differ significantly.
-While the DI-177 connects directly to the criminal case, the DI-93 triggers immediate administrative penalties independent of the criminal proceedings.
 Knowing your rights and the steps to take for each form can make a substantial difference in protecting your driving privileges and defending against potential charges.

-If you’re navigating issues related to Michigan’s Implied Consent Law or OWI charges, contact Patrick T. Barone at Michigan Defense Law.
+If you’re navigating issues related to Michigan’s Implied Consent Law or OWI charges, contact the DUI attorneys at the Barone Defense Firm as soon as possible.
+Even if the 14-day window to request a hearing with the Secretary of State was missed, there may still be an option to get restricted driving privileges.
 Our experienced attorneys can guide you through the complexities of the law and build a robust defense to safeguard your future.
-Call us at (248) 451-2200 for a free consultation.
+Call us at (248) 306-9158 for a free consultation.